-[1] (p. ) Additional structural clarity to the process is as follows: Prayer, Preparation (the members of the conversation will discuss the seminarian's circumstances, consider the seminarian's gifts for ministry, and determine questions to ask or areas of concern to pursue with the seminarian), Invitation (the seminarian and the observer will be invited into the meeting), Prayer, Conversation (the members of the conversation will have conversation with the seminarian, naming gifts, asking questions, pursuing growth areas, and identifying potential ways to grow), Deliberation (the seminarian and observer will leave the meeting to wait for a decision to include conditions, and the members of the conversation will deliberate in order to come to a decision), Decision (a decision with outcomes/conditions will be made during deliberation), Invitation (the seminarian and observer will be invited into the seminarian), and Prayer.
+[1] (p. ) Additional structural clarity to the process is as follows: Prayer, Preparation (the members of the conversation will discuss the seminarian's circumsta nces, consider the seminarian's gifts for ministry, and determine questions to ask or areas of concern to pursue with the seminarian), Invitation (the semi narian and the observer will be invited into the meeting), Prayer, Conversation (the members of the conversation will have conversation with the s eminarian, naming gifts, asking questions, pursuing growth areas, and identifying potential ways to grow), Deliberation (the seminarian and observer will leave the meeting to wait for a decision to include conditions, and the members of the conversation will deliberate in order to come to a decision), Decision (a decision with outcomes/conditions will be made during deliberation), Invitation (the seminarian and observer will be invited into the meeting a and the decision will be communicated to the seminarian), and Prayer.